aishwaryaSudhakar01/8-Week-SQL-Challenge/Case Study #1/README.md

 6. **First Item Purchased After Becoming a Member**

    - **Problem Statement:** Identify the first item purchased by each customer after they became a member.
-   - **Business Purpose:** This insight helps in understanding the impact of membership on purchase behavior and preferences.
    - **SQL Functions and Steps:**
      - **RANK()**: Assign a rank to each purchase by date after membership.
      - **JOIN**: Combine sales, menu, and membership tables to get necessary information.